TimonSchneider01/ccl1/diary.md

 - Add a starting screen where the figure is running around                  WiP
 - Add Health Pick Ups
 - create a level layout
+- Add a grenate
+- Add different Weapons

+16.01.2024:

+Worked half the day on a arch that describes the bullet drop but scratched it
+- Implemented enemy patroulling
+-